 Herman Montano has worked in the electrical systems field since he began helping his father service telephone equipment at the age of 12 in his native country of El Salvador.
-Mr. Montano earned a technical degree in electrical systems in a rigorous Salesian academic program, and then immigrated to the United States and began working for Specialty Vehicle Manufacturing Corporation during the early 1990s.
-Herman quickly began helping with design and implementation of electrical systems for specialty vehicles, buses and trams, including electric drive models and in 2013, he earned a degree in Electrical Engineering.
+Montano earned a technical degree in electrical systems in a rigorous Salesian academic program.
+He then immigrated to the United States and began working for Specialty Vehicle Manufacturing Corporation during the early 1990s.
+He quickly began helping with design and implementation of electrical systems for specialty vehicles, buses and trams, including electric drive models.
+In 2013, Montano earned a degree in Electrical Engineering.

-Currently, Mr. Montano is Trams International’s Senior Electrical Engineer, and Electrical Systems Manager.
-He is responsible for the design, prototyping, documentation, and development and testing of the automotive electrical systems used in the people movers.
-Herman’s designs have modernized TI’s vehicles and have made the products that TI manufacturers safer, more reliable and more efficient.
-Herman is currently the lead of TI’s Low Speed Vehicle project where he and his team have been experimenting with new technologies like vehicle telematics, ultra-capacitors, and wireless vehicle charging.
+Currently, Montano is Trams International’s Senior Electrical Engineer, and Electrical Systems Manager.
+He is responsible for the design, prototyping, documentation, development and testing of the automotive electrical systems used in the people movers.
+Montano's designs have modernized TI’s vehicles and made the products TI manufacturers safer, more reliable, and more efficient.
+He currently leads TI’s Low Speed Vehicle project, where he and his team have been experimenting with new technologies including vehicle telematics, ultra-capacitors, and wireless vehicle charging.